EinKeks/ws-client-examples/README.md

 If you want to place/cancel limit orders, you should first login (providing your API key, signed by your private key) and then use methods for placing/cancelling orders (you also must signed your requests by your private key).

 You can find example clients for Python and JavaScript in this repo (simple clients for Java and C# coming soon).

+`WARNING!!!` examples contain invalid authentication keys.
+You have to provide your keys to test private api part.
+Be VERY careful - examples make orders and trades!!!!

 `Restrictions`